 Similar to Finasteride is a drug called Dutasteride, which also blocks the enzyme in a man’s body that turns testosterone into DHT.
-When taken daily, Dutasteride can help limit the amount of DHT that’s being produced which can stop, or reverse, any hair loss that the hormone might have caused.
+When taken daily, Dutasteride can limit the amount of DHT that’s being produced.
+This may stop, or reverse, any hair loss that the hormone might have caused.

 4. Be wary of the grooming products/techniques you use

-Some styling methods and products can be damaging to the hair, for example using too much heat, or products that dry out the hair.
-When you use these things too much, it could thin out your hair and make your bald spots appear even more visible.
+Some styling methods and products can be damaging to the hair.
+For example, you may be using too much heat, or products that dry out the hair.
+This can make your scalp appear more visible through the thinning hair.

-If you’re worried about your bald spot, you could even talk to your barber or stylist about different haircuts that can hide the appearance of hair loss.
+If you’re worried about your bald spot, talk to your barber or stylist about different haircuts that can hide hair loss.